Kukulkano/dataVaccinator/docs/vaccinator-protocol.md

 </tr>
 <tr class="odd">
 <td>data</td>
 <td>This contains the Vaccination Data payload(s).
-Payload always comes as a object array where the PID is the key.
-It has one entry in case only one PID was requested and multiple entries in case of multiple results.
-Every given PID creates a return value, even if it was not found or suspicious.
+Payload always comes as a object array where the VID is the key.
+It has one entry in case only one VID was requested and multiple entries in case of multiple results.
+Every given VID creates a return value, even if it was not found or suspicious.
 Note: The order is not guaranteed to be the same as provided in the request!</td>
 </tr>
 </tbody>
 </table>